Drygmys

 - Befriending: To acquire a token from a wild Drygmy, simply toss a

-on the ground near it.
-The Drygmy will approach the horn and drop aDrygmy Token
+Wilden Hornon the ground near it.
+The Drygmy will approach the horn and drop aDrygmy Token. -

 Appearance: Tamed Drygmys (summoned from a Charm) can be dyed Cyan, Orange, or Brown by Right Button them with the corresponding dye.